 St Anthony Head offers a beautiful jaunt in its own right which requires less time and energy.

 Kiberick Cove, Veryan Castle and Carne Circular

-This 5.3 mile walk is a perfect mix of coast and countryside.
+This 5.3-mile walk is a perfect mix of coast and countryside.
 For an area that arguably has no inland, Roseland is blessed with verdant farmland, pretty villages, and ancient woodland.
-The Lizard shelters it from the Atlantic; it is among Cornwall’s gentlest countryside.
+The Lizard shelters it from the Atlantic; it is amongst Cornwall’s gentlest countryside.

 Begin at Pendower Beach and keep the sea to your right as you head towards Nare Head.
 Pass Mallet’s Cottage and then round the headland to spy distinctive Gull Rock out at sea.
 After Kiberick Cove the route heads inland along peaceful lanes over to picturesque Veryan village then Carne.

 This is a section of a longer walk, route and map here.